hargoniX/master/thesis/thesis.typ

     : VecInv (n + 1) (Vec'.cons n x xs)
 ```
 The invariant fails to restrict `x` to be a number less than zero, allowing for `Vec'`
 of any length to fulfill the invariant.
-This issue leads us to the first insight: We must also enforce
+This issue leads us to the first insight: The encoding must also enforce
 invariants of all other constructor arguments.

 The second issue concerns polymorphic types; it can be demonstrated using a generalized version of `Vec`